 Go on, admit it – you’d completely forgotten about the Fiat Argenta, hadn’t you?
 Maybe you weren’t even aware of its existence.
-Which is hardly surprising, given that – according to How Many Left? – the last Fiat Argenta disappeared off the streets of Britain in 2010.
+Which is hardly surprising, given that, according to How Many Left? the last Fiat Argenta disappeared off the streets of Britain in 2010.
+This isn’t strictly true, because PetrolBlog knows of at least one Fiat Argenta in the UK.

 A victim of Scrappage?
 Who knows, but if so, the big Fiat would have suffered the indignity of being sacrificed in the name of something like the Hyundai i10.
 What a crushing blow.
 Literally.